-Some weeks ago, I wrote about my shopping spree in Alicante as you all asked (for that article, click here: https://pepperpressdotblog.wordpress.com/2019/09/27/modest-x-sustainable-alicante-haul/ ), but I didn’t get into the intricate details of my actual holiday.
+Some weeks ago, I went to Alicante but I didn’t get into the intricate details of my trip.

 Today, I’m going to talk about my experience of Alicante, but not the activities.
 As I’ve said before in An Archive of Political Photography, everything I see brings out the political in me, so I’m getting into the good, the bad and the borderline racist.

 Sustainability is much more of a thing there than here.
 More market-style fruit aisles in Mercadona, more paper shopping bags, more biodegradable packaging, more upcycled clothing (for good prices) – it was a dream.
 But gentrification of the city was evident.
 It was lovely, don’t get me wrong.
 But the closer you got to the beach and the shopping malls, the newer, the more expensive and the more upwards rather than outwards buildings became.

 And oddly enough, I seem to be attractive in Alicante (can’t say the same for the Midlands, but it’s whatever), which led me to believe that not all European countries subscribe to the Eurocentric ideals of beauty (maybe there’s hope on the horizon? *tears*).
 It was similar to my hometown in the sense that I didn’t see many other black people during my 8 days because I’d booked my Airbnb away from the tourist areas.
 But when I was walking around, I was stopped by men and old ladies who were saying I was beautiful.
 I obviously didn’t understand them and told them that in Spanish, using google translate to get their response.

 “Oh, sorry.”
 A man replied, “I just saw you and couldn’t go about my day without telling you that you are so pretty.
 Have a nice day.” and he carried on without making it weird.